islaytitans/alien/docs/src/GM/dow2.md

   - Rival
     - Zmijewski

-## Session Open
+## Recap

 - Remind roll are less often than d&d only when failure has significant impact
-- Don't forget cover
+- Don't forget cover, can recover stress and health by resting for a Turn... if you can find somewhere safe to hold up
 - Read what's the story mother
-  - Oil mining and refinery on an Ice moon that's forever in twilight.
-The city around the refinery has largely been deserted, in part due to the boundry war between UA and UPP
 - Recap
+  - Planet is an oil refinery on boundry between UPP and UA
+  - UPP and UA are on the brink of war with Insurgents on the planet undermining the UA
+  - Colonial Marines have refinforced the planet and its space elevator
+  - Your team were told to bring in 4 AWOL Marines
+  - You tracked them down and only managed to recover one Alive
+  - They tell you that they've been infected with an Alien Embryo as part of the Project Life force
+  - Their squad we're experimented on with the embryo inside
+  - They were going to turncoat to the UPP for hope of removal of the alien embryos.
+  - You found the last one in a Insurgents compound anod it turned into a freak

+## Session Open

+- Begin in Insurgent Compound where they left off
+  - Wojcik twisted caccoon and twsted body near them and UPP comms having said "Prepare for go"
 - "Act 2 The Storm"
-- Begin in Insurgent Compound where they left off
+  - PC's comms squal to life "Charlie Team, return to base.
+Repeat return to base for immediate evac-"
-- "Get back to base"
+  - Comms go to static
-- "On their own"
-- **AWOL Wright** is in APC unknowingly cured.
-If scanned will reveal its dead inside
+  - Booms echo above - result of bomb blasts and multiple sonic incursions
+  - Fort railguns can be seen firing into the clouds
+  - USCMC Fighters scream across the sky firing upon UPP dropships
-- APC has injured previous PCs
+  - The war has begun (**+1 Stress**)
+  - UPP unleash orbital bombardments incinerating buildings, parts of the base, and cleaving the ships in the space port in two
+  - UPP dropships can be seen heading to different parts of the Colony.
+One looks to be heading their way.

+* Objective - Their on their own and need to get back to base
-- Restart Mandatory Event
+* Restart Mandatory Event
   - Muffled explosion comes from direction of the fort
   - Chaplain staggers to his knees, eyes rolling in his head and he reboots
   - Give Act 2 Agenda card to Chaplain
   - Chaplain is now free of Jaell
+* APC is still outside the Unsurgent Compound.
+Inside the APC are
+  - **AWOL Wright** is in APC unknowingly cured.
+If scanned will reveal its dead inside
+  - Previous PCs - Mason will bleed out within hours

 ### Ariarcus Colony city

+- Oil mining and refinery on an Ice moon that's forever in twilight.
+- The city around the refinery has largely been deserted, in part due to the boundry war between UA and UPP
+- Snow blizzard has eased a bit
 - Don't blow up the place up - pipelines run throughout the city containing oil
   - If shot
     - Success - Blast Power 6
     - On fail - Oil eating bacteria flakes down and eats any and all petrol in vehicles
       - Exposure p82
-- Snow blizzard has eased a bit
-- Explosions ring out throughout the city
+- Explosions ring out throughout the city from orbital bombardment and UPP forces landing over the Colony
 - Large UPP craft are in orbit over the city
 - Marine aircraft are still flying overhead